Farranco/ALCameraViewController/README.md

 * Update the overlay constraints when rotating, so the overlay is properly positioned and sized
 * If the camera is not available (ie. on simulator), pop up an error rather than crashing
 * Hide flash button if the flash is not available (for instance, iPads)
+* Does not save image to camera roll by default

 ## Library Picker